Safety standards of radiation protection doors

-Operational forces of power driven radiation protection gates must be limited, in order to prevent broken bones, contusions or head injuries by pinching, shearing, knocking over or pulling in by the power operated radiation protection gate.
-In order to guarantee this for all our gates, in addition to the initial testing by a recognized institution, we measure the closing forces of all our gates during the start-up procedure and add the testing records to the documentation.
+Clamp forces of power driven radiation protection doors must be limited, in order to prevent broken bones, contusions or head injuries by pinching, shearing, knocking over or pulling in by the power operated radiation protection door.
+In order to guarantee this for all our doors, in addition to the initial testing by a recognized institution, we measure the clamp forces of all our doors during the start-up procedure and add the testing records to the documentation.

-To verify that your radiation protection gate’s closing or operational forces are not too high, you can perform the simple test, as described below.
+To verify that your radiation protection door’s clamp or operational forces are not too high, you can perform the simple test, as described below.
 You need to get a 20 mm thick standard Styrodur plate (material 2800 C) from your local D-I-Y store.
 Out of this plate you cut strips of 65 mm width and 400 mm length.

-The following video was recorded to better visualize an approximate estimation as well as a precise measurement of the closing or operational forces with the proper measuring tool.
+The following video was recorded to better visualize an approximate estimation as well as a precise measurement of the clamp or operational forces with the proper measuring tool.